 Weak glutes can cause injuries and problems in the knees, hamstrings, and lower back, in addition to imbalances in the hips and overall posture.
 Conversely, a tight butt keeps the pelvis in the right position, which takes pressure off the lower back.
 Nearly one in every four males experiences lower back pain which, Stevenson notes, can be attributed to our mostly sedentary lifestyle.

-“When you’re sitting, like most men do while working or commuting, your hip flexors — which are responsible for movement in your hips and lower limbs — tighten,” says Stevenson.
+“When you’re sitting, like most men do while working or commuting, your hip flexors — which are responsible for movement in your hips and lower limbs — tighten,” he says.
 “As they do, they essentially ‘turn off’ your glutes.
 So, just by living a day-to-day lifestyle that includes a lot of sitting, most people automatically encourage weak glutes.”

-So, what can you do to kick your own ass into gear?
+So, what can dads do to kick their asses into gear?
 Well, for one, be consciously more active.
 Stand at work.
 Go for regular walks.
-Prioritize working out.
-Speaking of which, it’s important to focus on your butt at the gym (rump day anyone?).
-To help you out, here are some simple workouts will have you sitting (and standing) pretty in no time.
-Good news: Done regularly, the workout will also earn you a solid core and an overall level of functional fitness.
+Prioritize working out, including butt exercises.
+To get started, here are some simple workouts will have guys sitting (and standing) pretty in no time.

 - Barbell hip thrusts

 How to do it: Perform four sets of 8 to 12 reps for each exercise, resting for 60 seconds between sets.